sictweb/bti425-2020/notes/angular-services-example.md

 Now, write *view model* classes to match the data returned by the first two URLs above.
 We must do this when working with web services.
 Here's how:

-Create a new source code file named `vm-typicode.ts`.
-Its name suggests that this source code file will define "view models for the typicode web service".
+Create a new source code file named `data-classes.ts`.
 In it, we will write several classes, which will allow us to work with "posts", "users", and "comments":

 ```js
 // View models for the typicode.com web service